microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

     }
 };
 ```

-When you pass it in to the AndroidRenderer you are setting the default HostConfig to use for every card you render.

 ### Changing per element rendering
-The AndroidRenderer has a registration mechanism which allows you to set a function which is called to perform the
+The `AndroidRenderer` has a registration mechanism for specifying which function is called to perform the
 rendering on a per element basis.
-It exposes a method called SetRenderer<ElementT>(func);
+It exposes a method called `SetRenderer<ElementT>(func);`

-Let's say you want to override the rendering of a Input.Date element.
-You would do something like this:
+This example overrides the rendering of a `Input.Date` element.
 ```csharp
 AndroidRenderer.SetRenderer<DateInput>(RenderMyCustomeDate);
 ```

-And the new date renderer would look like this:
+The new date renderer would look like this:
 ```csharp
 public static FrameworkElement Render(TypedElement element, RenderContext context) {